MeAkash77/AI-RAG-Assistant-Chatbot/README.md

 ## Features

-- **AI Chatbot:** Ask questions about David Nguyen and general topics; receive responses from an AI.
+- **AI Chatbot:** Ask questions about Akash and general topics; receive responses from an AI.
 - **User Authentication:** Sign up, log in, and log out using JWT authentication.
 - **Conversation History:** Save, retrieve, rename, and search past conversations (only for authenticated users).
 - **Updated & Vast Knowledge Base:** Use RAG (Retrieval-Augmented Generation) & LangChain to enhance AI responses.